Continuous Sensitivity Analysis for $\delta N$ Formalism: Application to the Starobinsky Model

 The first Hubble flow parameter evaluates to

 Because the field velocity $\phi'$ is continuous across the transition, $\epsilon$ remains perfectly continuous at $\tau_T$.
-However, the second flow parameter, $\epsilon_2$, relies on the second derivative of the field.
-This parameter is evaluated as
+However, the second flow parameter, $\eta$, relies on the second derivative of the field.
+This parameter is evaluates to

 The jump in the potential's derivative induces a sudden discontinuity in $\eta$.
-The parameter abruptly transitions from zero to a finite negative value, signifying a temporary, yet severe, breakdown of the standard slow-roll approximation.
-This period, during which $\eta$ drops to a value of approximately $-6$, corresponds to the well-known USR phase \cite{tsamis2004improved, kinney2005horizon, namjoo2013violation, martin2013ultra}.
+This parameter abruptly transitions from zero to a finite negative value, signifying a temporary, yet severe, breakdown of the standard slow-roll approximation.
+This period, during which $\eta$ drops to a value of approximately $-6$, corresponds to the well-known ultra-slow-roll (USR) phase \cite{tsamis2004improved, kinney2005horizon, namjoo2013violation, martin2013ultra}.
+Both the slow-roll and USR phases are recognized as special cases of a broader class of models known as constant-roll inflation, and the transition between these two regimes is referred to as constant-roll duality \cite{martin2013ultra, motohashi2015inflation, odintsov2017inflation, anguelova2018systematics, morse2018large, yi2018constant, lin2019dynamical, ghersi2019observational, mohammadi2023constant, mohammad2024analytical}.

 Using the field dynamics dictated by the background equations, the evolution of $z = \phi'/H$ as a function of conformal time is given by

 Inspection of this relation reveals that $z$ is continuous at the transition.
 However, its conformal time derivative, $z'$, inherits a step discontinuity proportional to the jump in the potential's slope.